zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    details.

-   :c: The connection over which the :abbr:`SSH (Secure Shell)`
+   :param c: The connection over which the :abbr:`SSH (Secure Shell)`
       connection took place.

-   :cookie: The SSH_MSG_KEXINIT cookie - a random value generated by
+   :param cookie: The SSH_MSG_KEXINIT cookie - a random value generated by
       the sender.

-   :capabilities: The list of algorithms and languages that the sender
+   :param capabilities: The list of algorithms and languages that the sender
       advertises support for, in order of preference.

    .. zeek:see:: ssh_server_version ssh_client_version ssh_auth_failed